Qantas Frequent Flyer Credit Cards

 Pauline Hatch

 Free flights?
 Yes please!
-These Qantas frequent flyer credit cards help you turn everyday spending into upgrades, perks, and more.
+These Qantas Frequent Flyer cards (and other rewards cards that transfer to Qantas Points) help you turn everyday spending into upgrades, perks, and more.

-Qantas credit cards come in all shapes and sizes, some simple and some stacked, but they all have one thing in common: they earn Qantas Points when you spend on your card.
-The Qantas Frequent Flyer program is the most popular rewards program in Australia, with global reach.
-You can use your points not just with Qantas, but with airlines such as Emirates, Qatar Airways, British Airways, American Airlines and more.
-Here are 3 things to know before you choose a Qantas credit card:
+Qantas Frequent Flyer credit cards — plus a range of other rewards cards — come in all shapes and sizes, from simple low-fee options to premium products stacked with perks.
+They all share one goal: helping you earn or transfer points to Qantas so you can get more from every dollar you spend.
+The Qantas Frequent Flyer program is Australia’s most popular airline rewards program, with worldwide reach.
+You can redeem Qantas Points for flights, upgrades, hotels, car hire, and more — not just with Qantas, but also with partners like Emirates, Qatar Airways, British Airways, American Airlines, and many others.
+Here are 3 things to know before you choose a Qantas Frequent Flyer or compatible rewards card:

-• Bonus points = big head start.
-Many cards offer huge sign-up bonuses (think 60,000+ points) when you meet the minimum spend.
-This can be a great way to fast-track your next trip.
+• Bonus points = a fast track to rewards.
+Many cards offer big sign-up bonuses (often 60,000+ points) when you meet a minimum spend.
+That welcome boost can get you closer to your next trip or upgrade.

 • Points add up on everyday spend.
-You don’t need to travel to earn.
-Groceries, bills, shopping and even streaming services can help you build your balance.
-And if you're a Woolworths Everyday Rewards Member you can almost double-dip on your points
+You don’t need to book flights to earn.
+Groceries, bills, shopping, even streaming subscriptions can help build your balance.
+And if you’re a Woolworths Everyday Rewards member, you can almost double-dip by converting your Everyday Rewards points to Qantas Points.

-You can compare Qantas credit cards here, using the visual comparison tool to check out features like the earn rate, annual fee and any bonus points offered.
-To apply, click 'Go to offer' to be redirected to the Qantas website.
-Or, click the card name for our full review.
+You can compare Qantas Frequent Flyer and transfer-partner cards here, using our visual comparison tool to check features like earn rate, annual fee, transfer options, and any bonus points on offer.
+To apply, click “Go to offer” to be redirected to the provider’s site, or select the card name for our full review.

 CreditCard.com.au as seen on